Robert Charles Dunahay

 Interview with Mirabelle Alan,

-1. Your latest pieces from your Black and White series is mixed media.
+1. Your latest pieces from your Black and White series are mixed media.
 What exact materials do you use?

 The textured surface is a mix of crystalline sand, glass micro beads, and an industrial confetti material similar to craft glitter, which is comprised of finely shredded holographic mylar.
 The surface is built up layer upon layer and is held in place with a water based poly acrylic glue.